gutucristian/gutucristian.github.io/_posts/2024-01-13-Database-Systems-Concepts-And-Design.md

 A database may be generated and maintained manually or it may be computerized.
 A computerized database may be created and maintained either by a group of application programs written specifically for that task or by a database management system.

 A **database management system (DBMS)** is a computerized system than enables users to create and maintain a database.
 The DBMS is a *general-purpose software system* that facilitates the processes of *defining, constructing, manipulating,* and *sharing* databases among users and applications.

+- **Defining** a database involves specifying the **data types, structures, and constraints** of the data to be stored in the database.
+The database definition is itself stored by the DBMS in the form of a database "catalog" or "dictionary"; it is callied **metadata**
+- **Constructing** the database is the **process of storing the data** on some storage medium that is controlled by the DBMS
+- **Manipulating** a database includes querying the database, updating the database to reflect changes in the miniworld, and generating reports from the data
+- **Sharing** a database means allowing multiple users and programs to access the database concurrently

+An **application** accesses the database by sending queries to the DBMS.
+A **query** causes some data to be retrieved; a **transaction** may cause some data to be read and some data to be written to the database.

+Other important functions provided by the DBMS include protecting the database and maintaining it over time. **Protection** includes *system protection* against hardware or software malfunctions (crashes) or *security protections* against unauthorized access.

+It is not absolutely necessary to use general-purpose DBMS software to implement a computerized database.
+It is possible to write a customized set of programs to create and maintain the database, in effect creating a special-purpose DBMS software for a specific application, such as airlines reservations.

+Finally, to complete our initial definitions, we will call the database and DBMS software together a **database system**.